New-Jersey-Forest-Service/ForMOM-Builder/README.md

 **Credits**: All development by Michael Gorbunov, but a lot of good feedback and ideas came from others on the team - specifically Bill, Bernie, and Courtney

+## Running

+Requirements are in requirements.txt and can be installed with.